Enter an email address below to share the provider's page with someone you know.

 Developmental Delays and Autism Diagnostics: Any time there are behavioral concerns or developmental delays, it's a good idea to have a comprehensive eye exam by a trained eye care specialist.
 We want to make sure that there are no eye concerns contributing to the problem.
 Furthermore, if your child has behavioral concerns or developmental delays, they may not be able to voice their eye complaints in the usual way.

 Dr. Klein practices in our Fort Mill (601 S. Sutton Road, Suite 201, Fort Mill, SC) office.
-To make an appointment with her, call 704-295-3000.
-You can also request an appointment online or through myCEENTAchart.
+To make a pediatric eye care appointment with her, you may do so online or through myCEENTAchart.

 American Board of Ophthalmology, 2018-present